Volt40/VCam/README.md

 ```java
 VCam.VColor[][] image = vcam.getLatestImage();
 ```
-Because OnBot java does not have access to the java.awt.Color class, VCam uses an embedded color class named VCam.VColor that acts in a similar way.
+Because OnBot Java does not have access to the java.awt.Color class, VCam uses an embedded color class named VCam.VColor that acts in a similar way.

 VCam also has an embedded class called VCam.CVUtils that can be use to perform basic computer vision functions.
 To see how similar a pixel is to a specific color, use: